rudymatela/udge/README.md

 4. run `make html` to compile html descriptions of problems;
 5. link `/srv/udge` to your local html problem folder `path/to/udge/html`.

+Alternatively, you can simply: `make html && sudo make link-install`

 Routes
 ------